 Students and teachers at a K–12 school or university get an even better deal: it’s free.
 The same exclusivity restriction applies, which means you can’t use the account for unrelated projects.
 Students and teachers can email their proofs to firstname.lastname@example.org.

 This is usually the part of the pricing guide where we put together a fancy-schmancy table like something straight out of a GetVoIP software alternatives piece.
 Not this time, as we already have a comprehensive article that covers six great Basecamp alternatives!

 As you can see, you don’t have to break the bank to leverage the functionality that Basecamp brings.
-Many smaller companies will be fine with Basecamp Personal and thus be able to utilize the software without paying a dime.
+Many smaller companies will be fine with the Basecamp startup plan and thus be able to utilize the software without paying much.

 Even those who are large enough to warrant the premium subscription can still minimize the cost by billing annually.
 Ultimately, there’s something for everyone, and I’d be hard-pressed to think of a reason why a business wouldn’t use Basecamp.